AaltoSciComp/python-for-scicomp/content/libraries.rst

    you could have reused from some other source.
 What have you used from some other source that you wished you had re-created?

-   Discuss in your groups or HackMD.
+   Discuss in the collaborative document.

 .. solution:: Libraries 1.1